Most recent update: April 5, 2014 : This page is not written for or intended for use in legal endeavors.

 The neck is more vulnerable than the brain -- and it takes almost an order of magnitude more force to cause a significant brain injury than a neck injury (see whiplash page).

-Concussion is thus a mental disturbance which follows a so-far undefined amount of movement of the head, without an identifiable etiology on imaging.
-It is a "wastebasket" diagnosis made by excluding other diagnoses.
+Concussion is thus a mental disturbance which follows an undefined amount of movement of the head, without an identifiable etiology on imaging.
+Concussion is first of all a "wastebasket" diagnosis made by excluding other diagnoses.
 If an etiology can be determined for the cognitive symptoms, then the more specific diagnosis is used.
 However, concussion is a convenient term as it communicates the idea that the person hit their head, and now can't think as well as before.

 Post concussion syndrome is often attributed to "Traumatic Brain Injury", or TBI, which is a general term for a head injury caused by trauma, affecting the brain.
 Again, there is considerable looseness to this term.